A characterization of absolutely dilatable Schur multipliers

 We are interested in the notion of absolute dilation.
 Consider $(M,\tau)$ as above and let $T\colon M\to M$ be a contraction.
 We say that $T$ is absolutely dilatable (or admits an absolute dilation) if there exist another tracial von Neumann algebra $(M',\tau')$, a $w^*$-continuous trace preserving unital $*$-homomorphim $J\colon M\to M'$ and a trace preserving $*$-automomorphim $U\colon M'\to M'$ such that $T^k= E U^k J$ for all $k\geq 0$, where $E\colon M'\to M$ is the conditional expectation associated with $J$.
 If $M$ has a separable predual and the above property holds for some $M'$ with a separable predual, we say that $T$ admits a separable absolute dilation.
 It turns out that if $T\colon M\to M$ is absolutely dilatable, then for all $1<p<\infty$, $T$ extends to a positive contraction on $L^p(M)$ which admits an isometric $p$-dilation (see Proposition \ref{2Abs-p}).
 Absolutely dilatable operators were formally introduced in \cite{Du}.
-However they appear implicitly in \cite{Arh1, Arh2, Ku, HM, JLX} and many known constructions of isometric $p$-dilations for specific classes of $L^p(M)$-operators arise from absolute dilations.
+However they appear implicitly in \cite{Ku, HM} (without any reference to non-commutative $L^p$-spaces) as well as in \cite{Arh1, Arh2, JLX}, where they are used for the purpose of obtaining isometric $p$-dilations.
+Indeed, many known constructions of isometric $p$-dilations for specific classes of $L^p(M)$-operators arise from absolute dilations.